Blog

 Sign up for our email and we’ll send you the best new books in your favorite genres weekly.

 What's the story behind the story?
-What inspired you to write Price of Blood and Joy?
+What inspired you to write The Life & Times of Sarah Good, Accused Witch?

-If you had to pick theme songs for the main characters of Price of Blood and Joy, what would they be?
+If you had to pick theme songs for the main characters of The Life & Times of Sarah Good, Accused Witch, what would they be?

 What's your favorite genre to read?
 Is it the same as your favorite genre to write?